Looking for schedule and tuition?

 We have had many students with learning differences who have loved our program over the years.
 This has been the case when parents work with us each year, telling us what they do and do not want for their children, setting realistic goals and having supports in place.
 Even then, with both our school and the family trying their best, it sometimes doesn't work out.
 But it has never been because of teasing or a student feeling alienated, or unsupported.
 Several of our students skip Hebrew in the first hour because that is just not something they aspire to or can learn at this time in their lives due to many other challenges (although many still have Bar/Bat Mitzvah) and accommodations are of course made for this.

-Yes!
-Becoming a member of Wilshire Boulevard Temple is part of the Religious School registration process.
-We want everyone to feel welcome to join our community, and upon completion of your registration, Randy Fried from our membership department will be in touch to discuss membership contribution levels, as well as the benefits of membership.
+Yes, becoming a member of Wilshire Boulevard Temple is part of the Religious School registration process.
+We want everyone to feel welcome to join our community, and upon completion of your registration, our membership department will be in touch to discuss membership contribution levels, as well as the benefits of membership.

 There is!
 Hebrew and prayer learning ramps up in grades 3-6, as part of cumulative curriculum leading up to their bar or bat mitzvah.
 In order to stay on track, we require 70% attendance, or approximately 18 class meetings.
 Many of our students have sports, enrichments and other commitments, so we will do the best we can to help your kids not fall behind.
 This may take the form of at-home practice with some of our recommended Hebrew apps and games, make-up classes on another day during the week, or we might make arrangements for the students to come by the office after school for 30 minutes of drop-in Hebrew help.